Ashley Joens

-Ashley Joens (/ˈdʒoʊnz/ Jones; born March 16, 2000) is an American college basketball player for the Iowa State Cyclones of the Big 12 Conference.
+Ashley Rose Joens (/ˈdʒoʊnz/ Jones; born March 16, 2000) is an American professional basketball player who currently plays for the Athinaikos of the Greek Women's Basketball League.
+She played college basketball for the Iowa State Cyclones of the Big 12 Conference.
 She plays both the small forward and shooting guard positions.
 Joens had been considered one of the top prospects in the 2022 WNBA draft, but chose not to enter the draft and returned for a fifth season in 2022–23.

 High school career

 Joens attended Iowa City High School, where she was a two-sport athlete in basketball and track and field.
 In basketball, she played on the varsity team all four years and started every single game, eventually becoming the school's all-time leader in points.
 As a high school senior, she averaged 30.7 points and 11.4 rebounds per game and was also named Miss Iowa Basketball at season's end.

 A five-star recruit out of high school, Joens committed to playing college basketball at Iowa State, and was the program's highest rated recruit in history.